Quick Responses to Skeptics:

-CHRISTIAN: I think the universe itself is evidence God exists.
-Think of all the billions of galaxies and stars.
-How did they come to be?
-Philosophers and thinkers down through the ages have narrowed all the explanations into three broad options:
+CHRISTIAN: I think the cosmos itself is evidence that God exists.
+Think of all the billions of galaxies, stars, planets, and moons.
+How did they come to exist?
+Philosophers and thinkers down through the ages have narrowed the explanations into three broad options:

-So, let's consider which is the most reasonable.
+So, let's consider which is the most reasonable explanation.
 The first option, that the universe is eternal, has been utterly rejected by the scientific community.
 Why?
 Astronomers are pointing to things like the background radiation echo, the motion of the galaxies, the second law of thermodynamics, and other evidences all of which have led them to conclude that the universe had a beginning.
-Option two, that the universe created itself, is philosophically impossible.
+Well, that eliminates option one.
+Option two, that the universe created itself, is philosophically impossible—even logically absurd.
 Of course, before the universe existed it would not have been around to do the creating.
 Obviously, a non-existent universe could not have done anything!
 It did not exist.
-We all know that nothing cannot do something.
-Nothing is nothing.
-Nothing cannot see, smell, act, think, let alone create something.
-So option one and two can be thrown out purely on scientific and philosophical grounds.
+So, option one and two can be thrown out purely on scientific and philosophical grounds.
 Option three, that something or someone outside of the universe created the universe, is the option that both reason and the evidence point to.

-SKEPTIC: But if the universe demands a creator, then why can’t we just say God must have a creator as well?
-In other words, who made God?
+SKEPTIC: But if the universe demands a creator, then God requires a maker.
+So, who made God?

 CHRISTIAN: Nobody made God.
 Unlike the finite universe (a universe that began to exist) that demands a creator, God does not need a creator.

 CHRISTIAN: Because He is eternal.
-Someone who has always existed does not need a creator or someone to have brought Him into existence, because He’s always been.
-Psalm 90:2 says, “Even from everlasting to everlasting You are God.”
-God is eternal.
+Someone who has always existed does not need a creator or someone to have brought Him into existence.
 But the universe falls into an entirely different category.
-As thescientific discoverieshave shown, it has not always existed.
+As the scientific discoveries have shown, it has not always existed.
 And anything that begins to exist requires a cause or maker.
 Things don’t just pop into existence all on their own.
 Nothing does not produce something.